AndypSheridan/sta-final/README.md

 ### **Media:**

-The logo STA was created using Adobe Express.
+The STA logo and browser tab icon were created using Adobe Express.
 ​
 The following images were used, all acquired from public domain image site Pexels.com: